An 83-year-old man was brought to the ED by ambulance for progressive

 the midabdomen (T) and air in the rectosigmoid colon (R).
 A thin

-soft tissue stripe extends diagonally ...
+soft tissue stripe extends diagonally across the abdomen ...